Code-Institute-Submissions/MS1-2/README.md

 Beneath this, for ongoing marketing purposes and further information for our user there are social media icons which are hyperlinked to each site.
 The user has the option to visit these and potentially follow the business on social media.
 From a client point of view, the business would earn exposure from users following them and their contacts being able to view Injectable Inc’s posts, in effect having a ripple effect on following.

 ### WireFrames
-Wireframes were created using ‘Balsamiq Mockups 3’- this allowed me to create a computer and a mobile based design.
+Wireframes were created using [Balsamiq Mockups 3](/assets/mockups/Wireframes.png)- this allowed me to create a computer and a mobile based design.
 The mobile design doesn’t differ much from the computer-based design, apart from reduced content which gives the user the important content, in a simple and easy to read manner.

 ---